wyatt-herkamp/edit-xml/README.md

-# xml-doc
+# edit-xml

-xml-doc is a rust library to read, modify, and write XML documents.
-[Documentation](https://docs.rs/xml-doc/0.1.1/xml_doc/)
+edit-xml is a rust library to read, modify, and write XML documents.
+[Documentation](https://docs.rs/edit-xml/latest/edit-xml/)

 It's aim is to be able to read **any** xml files, and modify only the parts you want to.